ds7-ds/Model-Airport/Engineering/Structural Engineering/Plans/Foundation 1 Plan/Instructions.md

 1. Check tools before use.
 Also, refer the Foundation 1 plan.
 This plan will be used for all instructions below.

+1. Mark all holes and cuts to be made on the aluminum brackets and on the plywood sheet.

 1. Drill 1/4" holes on the plywood sheet as shown on the plan.

 1. Drill 1/4" holes on the aluminum brackets as shown on the plan.